Graduate Degree-Seeking Student Admission

 Admission decisions are based on a careful holistic review of all aspects of the applicant’s file including standardized tests, undergraduate grade point average, letters of recommendation, research and teaching experience, etc. Some graduate programs have additional admissions criteria that applicants must meet; please see the individual listings under Graduate School Website and contact individual programs for full details.

-Please note that satisfaction of these minimum standards does not guarantee admission since the number of qualified applicants far exceeds the number of spaces available.
-As a consequence, many well-qualified applicants may not be accommodated.
+Please note that meeting the above minimum standards does not guarantee admission because the number of qualified applicants far exceeds the number of spaces available.
+Consequently, many well-qualified applicants may not be admitted.

 Graduate applicants are admitted to the Graduate School in one of two classifications: graduate degree-seeking or special graduate (non-degree seeking).
 Additionally, provisional limitations of conditional or conditional on academic probation may be used in conjunction with admission.